-When you file for bankruptcy, the court appoints a neutral bankruptcy trustee to administer your case and review the information contained in your bankruptcy papers.
-In addition, a small percentage of bankruptcy cases are selected each year to be further audited by an independent public accountant or audit firm.
-This is referred to as a bankruptcy audit.
-Read on to learn more about red flags that can prompt a bankruptcy audit.
+A small percentage of bankruptcy cases are selected each year to be audited by an independent public accountant or firm.
+Read on to learn about random audits, as well as red flags that can prompt a bankruptcy audit.